Jkovv/surrogates/README.md

 * 'eda' - exploratory data analysis
-* 'scripts' - code for each of the employed models (deeponet, pi-deeponet, pinn, sta-lstm)
+* 'scripts' - code for each of the employed models (deeponet, pi-deeponet, pinn, sta-lstm, unet)
 * 'models' - outputs of the codes (json with metrics and weights per grid, seed, and cytokine)